lukaszslazyk/teashop-frontend/README.md

 ### Local

-To setup the application with default local server, in project directory run:
+To setup the application with default local server, go to teashop_frontend directory and run:

 ```
 npm install